God Said "I'm Gonna Show You What's Really Going On".

 "Have you seen this, O son of man?
 You will see still greater abominations than these."

-(Quick context: Tammuz was a Babylonian deity associated with death and seasonal renewal.
+(Quick context: Tammuz was a Babylonian deity associated with and seasonal renewal.
 Mourning rituals for him were common in the ancient Near East.
 The fact that Israelite women were practicing this at God's Temple shows how deep the spiritual compromise had gone — they weren't just tolerating pagan practices, they were performing them on God's doorstep.)

 Every time you think it can't get worse, God says, "Keep looking."
 The rot went all the way down.